Equality and diversity

-Our Relationship with Our Clients
+Relationship with clients

-NV Legal is generally free to decide whether to accept instructions from any particular client but, any refusal to act will not be based on any of the protected characteristics.
+NV Legal is free to decide whether to accept instructions from any particular client but, any refusal to act will not be based on any of the protected characteristics.

 NV Legal will take steps to meet the differing needs of clients which may arise through legislation (Equalities Act 2010) or through specific cultural needs accepting that different communities and individuals have differing needs, needs that should not be defined by stereotyping or presumption.

 Specialist services should be instructed on the basis of their skills, experience and ability.

 A client’s request to instruct a named individual should be complied with, subject to the firm’s duty to discuss with the client the suitability of the specialist and to advise appropriately.